 Barrister-at-Law, LLB, FCIArb, Former Deputy Master of Queens Bench Division

 Former Judge of the High Court Kenya, Chartered Arbitrator, Member of the DRBF.
 Trained DRB Chairman.

 Patrick O'Connor has more than 45 years experience in arbitration and litigation.
 He is a consultant in construction disputes and in alternative disputes resolution procedures (ADR).
 He is a Chartered Arbitrator, a Fellow of the Chartered Institute of Arbitrators and a regular contributor to the Arbitration Journal and now spends all his time sitting as an International Arbitrator.

 After being called to the Bar, Mr O'Connor has, for the most part, specialised in construction law, commercial law and arbitration.
-He is presently retained as counsel to a UK Public Company specialising in construction disputes but 30 years ago he left and set up his own consultancy which still functions, although these days he sits primarily as an arbitrator.
+He was retained for many years as counsel to a UK Public Company specialising in construction disputes but 30 years ago he left and set up his own consultancy which still functions, although these days he sits primarily as an arbitrator.